joniram/my-website/_posts/2021-01-15-active-reset.md

 excerpt_separator: <!--more-->
 ---
 A few weeks ago we had the joy of almost back-to-back publications of two of our manuscripts.
 The theme of these manuscripts is all about quantum light, in particular [Quantum entanglement](https://en.wikipedia.org/wiki/Quantum_entanglement).
-In the first paper we made a record-clocked quantum light source, in the second one we sent entangled light across Cambridge via standard fibre.
+In the first paper we made a record-clocked quantum light source, in the second one we sent entangled light across Cambridge via standard telecom fibre.
 <!--more-->

 #### Active reset of a radiative cascade for entangled-photon generation beyond the continuous-driving limit